 To achieve the project objectives, several research questions need to be answered, including:

-- How to catalog original research, documentation and analysis processes, as a primary source of facts for research in descriptive and empirical sciences?
+- How to catalog original research, documentation and analysis data, as a primary source of facts for research in descriptive and empirical sciences?

-- How to formally represent and store data related to hypothesis building, gathering of resources, parameterization, relation making, as well as observation, argumentation, evidential reasoning and knowledge inference, in order to facilitate the detection and documentation of knowledge inconsistencies?
+- How to formally represent and store data related to hypothesis building, relation making, as well as observation, argumentation, evidential reasoning and knowledge inference, in order to facilitate the detection and documentation of knowledge inconsistencies?

-- How to maintain easy to explore connections to the provenance and source of each fact in order to control transcription errors, reliability, precision and comparability of facts from different sources in all processing steps?
+- How to maintain easy to explore connections to the provenance and source the gathered facts, in order to control errors, reliability, precision and comparability of facts from different sources?

-- How to enable domain experts to explore the facts and express complex questions in an intuitive and user-friendly way?
+- How to enable domain experts to explore the facts and express complex questions in an intuitive way?

 - How to support efficient quantitative (statistical) analysis and interpretation of the gathered facts?

 ReKnow relies on two real use cases and data coming from corresponding research projects: